zedif/julia-introduction/episodes/05-modules.md

 would look for a package named `OurVectors` which it would not find.
 The `.` tells it to look for a module relative to the current one.

-We put the `export` keyword at the top of the module, so that is the first information an user of the module sees.
+We put the `export` keyword at the top of the module, so that it is the first information a user of the module sees.

 Running the example, we get